Corby Jones: College career

 Jones joined the Tigers' football team as the backup quarterback in 1995.
 Halfway through his freshman year, he lost his redshirt in a game against the Nebraska Cornhuskers.
 Even after being stripped of his redshirt, he entered a three-man contest for the starting quarterback job.
 Jones got his chance to start for Mizzou in 1997.
 In his first season as starter, Jones led the team to a 7-5 record, its first winning season in 13 years.
 He is perhaps best remembered for his outstanding performance in the famous Flea Kicker game against Nebraska, nearly leading the Tigers to an upset of the #1-ranked Cornhuskers.
 He followed that up with an 8-4 record in 1998.

 Professional career

 Upon finishing up his senior season at Mizzou, Jones entered the 1999 NFL draft as a projected 6th or 7th-round draft pick.
-It became clear that Jones' position in the NFL was unclear, but it was evident that he would not be a quarterback in the NFL.
 He ultimately went undrafted, and his professional career ended after playing sparingly for the Montreal Alouettes in 1999.